Marwa-Essam81/ZShotNewsBackLinking/README.md

-Ths is the  source code for the paper: **Zero-Shot Reranking with Encoder Models for News Background Linking**
+Ths is the  source code for the paper: **Zero-Shot Reranking with Dense Encoder Models for News Background Linking**

 # ZeroShotRerankingNBL